zavierboyd/nztravelmate/DevelopersREADME.md

 We use TypeScript and NodeJS to create this app.
 For testing we use the Mocha testing framework.
-You will need to run `npm install` to get all the proper type files.
+You will need to run `npm install --only=dev` to get all the proper type files.
 You will also need to run `npm install --global typescript` or `npm install --save-dev typescript` if you do not yet have typescript installed.

 ## Guidelines